Police precinct

 In the United States, a police precinct or ward is a geographical area patrolled by a police force.
 The term "precinct" may also refer to the main police station for such a geographical area.
+In many countries, it is called police jurisdiction.

 Practices and cultures of policing often vary considerably from one precinct to another.

 Police departments using the precinct system include the following: